AnonymouX47/termvisage/docs/source/concepts.rst

   * Only present when running on **Python 3.8+** and *logging level* is set to ``DEBUG`` (either by :option:`--debug` or :option:`--log-level=DEBUG`).

-* *message*: The actual report describing the event that occured.
+* *message*: The actual report describing the event that occurred.

 .. note::